top of page

 About Me

 I believe that self-knowledge is the key to freedom and power.
-I can help you identify, challenge, and replace self-sabotaging beliefs and behaviors, and shed internalized prejudiced messages.
+Through evidence-based practice, I help you identify and replace self-sabotaging beliefs, shed internalized messages of "never good enough," and create a life driven by authentic values rather than fear of failure.

 Specializing in Treating Perfectionism, Imposter Phenomenon, Burnout